Home Compare EXPD vs OC

 Price setup map for EXPD and OC Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer EXPDOC Relative valuation Structural strength

-Expeditors International of Washington, Inc. is stronger, but the price setup still looks more supportive for Owens Corning.
+Expeditors International of Washington, Inc. holds the stronger structural profile, but the price setup still leans toward Owens Corning.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) and Forward P/E where available.